The Serolsar Lake Trek is amongst the Himalayan treks you can do, even if you’re a complete newbie in the trekking

 The scenery between the jungles and the open valley will be splendid.
 Would the mountains leave you awe-struck?

 You can spot the dark layers of the mountain top, making you feel like jumping from one mountain top to another.
-Like we all have played in the games or still play.
+We have all played in the games or still play.

 Feel happy to be a part of the surroundings.